Beyond the Dance

 © Josh Levine

-CARY FAGAN has written award-winning books for both adults and children.
-Cary has won the City of Toronto Book Award, the Jewish Book Committee Prize for Fiction and the Mr. Christie Silver Medal.
-His numerous kids' books include Mort Ziff Is Not Dead, the Kaspar Snit novels, the Wolfie & Fly chapter books and the picture books King Mouse, Bear Wants to Sing, What Are You Doing, Benny? and Little Blue Chair.
+CARY FAGAN's numerous kids' books include The Collected Works of Gretchen Oyster, which was a JLG selection, the Kaspar Snit novels, the Wolfie & Fly chapter books, and the picture books Water, Water, Little Blue Chair, What Are You Doing, Benny?, King Mouse, which was shortlisted for the Governor General's Award, and Bear Wants to Sing.
 Mr. Zinger's Hat, another of his picture books, was awarded the Marilyn Baillie Picture Book Award and the IODE Jean Throop Award.
-He also won the Vicky Metcalf Award for Literature for Young People for his body of work.
-In addition to his books for children, Cary is the author of six novels and three story collections for adults.
-He was born and raised in Toronto, where he continues to live with his family.
+He has also won the Vicky Metcalf Award for Literature for Young People for his body of work.
+Cary was born and raised in Toronto, where he continues to live with his family.
 View titles by Cary Fagan

 About